jakebailey/talk-ts-congress-2023/slides.md

 ---

-# What if someone wants to import our code?
+# What if someone wants to import us?

 ##

-All of this output is declared global, but we can cheat.

-In some random file included in `tsconfig.json`, declare this:
+Our outputs are constructed global scripts, but we're tricky.

 ```ts
 namespace ts {